-Tell the story in a culturally appropriate way, whatever that may be in your particular situation.
-It may be that you want to develop a song or maybe you already know a song for the story.
-It may be that you want to act it out.
-But in whatever appropriate ways, try to get the story beyond just a story, and into real life action and real involvement with all the senses that we're given.
-Because that's the way that people basically learn.
-We learn by experience.
+Tell the story in a culturally appropriate way.
+It may be that you know a song or write another one for the story.
+You could act it out.
+Try to get the story beyond just a story and into real life action and involvement with all the senses involved.
 No matter what people say, what you really learn is what you have already experienced.